vincenthphung/direct-rep/journals/kim_geraghty.md

 From google civics api, we are now able to get the data we want, formatted with the RepOut class.

 Next steps:

 - create rep table ✅
 - connect it with letter table with a foreign key reference ✅
 - connect a POST endpoint to create an instance of rep ✅
 - we will have to connect these on the frontend:
   - dropdown options will be populated by the google civics api ✅
-  - submit button will go to create the rep-selected instance
+  - submit button will go to create the rep-selected instance ✅
-- Can we create multiple rep-selected instances with one button?

 Working on reps frontend:

-- added local host path in docker compose file (last line): REACT_APP_LETTERS_API_HOST: http://localhost:8090
+- added local host path in docker compose file (last line): REACT_APP_LETTERS_API_HOST
 - added RepForm.js file in src folder
 - added repsApi.js file in store folder
-- added to store.js: import { repsApi } from "./repsApi"; and line 9 [repsApi.reducerPath]: repsApi.reducer,
+- added to store.js
-- imported and added path to file on App.js in routes <Route path="/create/reps" element={<RepForm />} />
+- imported and added path to file on App.js in routes

+## Tuesday 11/29/2022

+Back to the group after a productive holiday weekend.

+Worked with Aaryan to connect the Create letter frontend.
+We learned that query can only accept one argument, and found a creative way to include two arguments thanks to a stack overflow article.
+It took a couple of hours so it felt great to get it to work.

+The Select Reps page is almost done but there is still an issue with the state.
+It appears that the state gets stuck in the virtual dom and therefore the render is constantly behind by one render.
+Still looking into how to fix this.

+Previous to do list:

+ISSUES:

+- need to create an issues table in the database ✅
+- OR create SQL INSERT in migrations to hardcode the issues ✅
+- connect GET endpoint to get issues ✅

+REPS:

+- create the reps selection table in the database ✅
+- create a foreign key or reference to letter table ✅ (added cascade on delete)
+- add a POST endpoint to create new reps selection ✅
+- add a GET endpoint to get all reps selection for all letters ✅
+- add a GET endpoint to get all reps selection for one letter ✅

+FRONTEND:

+- create shell for website based on wireframe ✅
+- include nav bar / menu ✅

+Looking back on this to do list, a lot has been achieved and the project is really coming along.

+Upcoming to do list:

+- connect issues to create letter dropdown on frontend
+- connect AUTH everywhere
+- connect login, logout, and edit account forms
+- connect edit letter frontend
+- fix state rerender issue on reps form
+- add POST endpoint for issues? (stretch goal)
+- clean up code: delete / comment out print and console log statements
+- clean up endpoints: some inconsistencies

+The list is getting shorter!
+I can see the end in sight 😊